LyonsZhang/CINEMA-Group/content/authors/ZihanZhu/_index.md

   - Postdoctoral Researchers
 ---

 Zihan is presently serving as a Postdoc Scholar under the guidance of Dr. Liangliang ZHang in the Department of Population and Quantitative Health Sciences at Case Western Reserve University.
-Prior to joining Dr. Wang’s team, he attained a Ph.D. in Statistics from University of Arizona, in 2024.
+Prior to joining Liangliang’s team, he attained a Ph.D. in Statistics from University of Arizona, in 2024.